Last Updated on

 You might also need:

 IMPORTANT: If using a solvent-based primer then you must use a solvent-based paint.
-For water-based primers, use a water-based paint.
+For water-based primers, use water-based paint.

 The process of painting both interior and exterior doors is similar, although there are a couple of extra considerations when painting exterior doors that I have highlighted in the instructions.